-Best practices from four forward-thinking financial institutions for evolving experiences in the branch environment
+Best practices from four forward-thinking financial institutions for evolving experiences in the bank branch environment

 We’ve all seen the articles announcing widescale shuttering of bank branches, but beyond the clickable headlines lies a deeper truth.
 “It’s interesting when you just dig into some of the quick facts, there’s some underlying pieces there that maybe not everyone’s thinking about,” says Sean Keathley in the most recent episode of the Believe in Banking Podcast.
 As Sean describes it, bank branches too close together can result in a closure of one, post-merger.
 “They’re not two across the street from each other, but we’ve got a combined organization serving the community,” he says.
 “I can think of dozens of examples where closures actually created a net increase in experience.”

-To shine a spotlight on the innovative ways banks are leveraging their flagship branches and making the most of their connections with consumers, we’ve gathered together some best practices from four forward-thinking financial institutions.
+To shine a spotlight on the innovative ways financial institutions are leveraging their flagship bank branches and making the most of their connections with consumers, we’ve gathered together some best practices from four forward-thinking financial institutions.

 With a marquis location at McGregor Square – the destination surrounding Coors Field – Bank of Colorado leaned into this high-profile destination with their flagship prototype branch.
 As outlined in the case study, the regional banking leader wanted to make the most of this local magnet that brings together people in Denver’s most dynamic new neighborhood and serves retail and restaurant customers, gameday fans, residents, and hotel guests.
 “Our style of banking is one-of-a-kind, and our branch experience should reflect that” says David Finkelstein, Bank of Colorado’s Director of Marketing.
 “Designed around our team, community and changing customer expectations, we’ve created a unique banking experience you can feel.”